sdelane2/star-bar-backend/README.md

 Star Bar is a horoscope application featuring daily horoscopes based on user’s date of birth, and features a horoscope favoriting tool.

-The backend of this project can be found here: https://github.com/sdelane2/star-bar-backend.
+The frontend of this project can be found here: https://github.com/sdelane2/star-bar-frontend.